Other names: Chow

 This Chinese dog is not to be placed under the care of anyone and everyone - novices will not be able to look after such a breed.

-His lack of playful and greedy nature means that it’s harder to soften him, so effective training requires a thorough knowledge of the race, as well as the right method and attitude.
+His lack of playful and greedy nature means that it’s harder to soften him, so effective training requires a thorough knowledge of the breed, as well as the right method and attitude.

 His strong (sometimes aggressive) temperament, as well as his independence and strength are all things to take into account before adopting him.